adhaamehab/adhaamehab.github.io/about.md

 - Writing about Natural language process, Machine learning and computer vision.

- ***Full Stack Data Scientist***

-July 2018 -  NOW
+***Senior Software Engineer***

+Feb 2019 - Now

 [ArqamFC](https://arqamfc.com)(now [Statsbomb.com](http://statsbomb.com)) : ArqamFC is an analytics firm focused on collecting and analysing football data.

-I do a bit of every thing.
-From data infrastructure and APIs to ML and Computer vision
+ ***Data Scientist***

+July 2018 -  Feb 2019

+[ArqamFC](https://arqamfc.com)(now [Statsbomb.com](http://statsbomb.com)) : ArqamFC is an analytics firm focused on collecting and analysing football data.

+Worked as a full stack data scientist for cairo team which is responsible for all the data infrastructure including syncing, validation, steaming, etc. Also responsible for computer vision projects in detecting and tracking players.

 --